SuprenumDE/SuprenumDE/README.md

 **SuprenumDE, the GitHub repository for data analysis and machine learning with the statistical environment  R and C++.**

 C++ is used to enable high-performance machine learning without the need for *oversized frameworks* such as *TensorFlow*.
-Based on the principle of “use the right tool for the job the work to be done!”
+Based on the principle of “use the right tool for the work to be done!”

 This means that R is used for the data preparation steps and the subsequent training analysis.
 The training of the neural network/deep learning structure is handled by a *lean and high-performance C++ program*.